flesniak/python-prodj-link/docs/README.md

 If you experience any errors or have additional features, feel free to open an issue or pull request.
 As I do only own XDJ-1000 players, I can rarely test the scripts against other players.
-I have already experienced some problems with CDJ-2000NXS2, but I don't have access to one for further testing.
+I have already **successfully tested** the script against the following players/mixers:

+* Pioneer CDJ 2000
+* Pioneer CDJ 2000 Nexus
+* Pioneer CDJ 2000 NXS2
+* Pioneer XDJ 1000
+* Pioneer DJM 900 Nexus
+* Pioneer DJM 900 NXS2

+It may occur that I cannot parse some network packets that I have not seen yet, especially on players other than my XDJ-1000s or if Rekordbox is involved.
-Please include debug output when reporting bugs.
+Please include debug output when reporting bugs and a network dump (i.e. wireshark) if possible.

 ## Acknowledgments